The PACT Program

 About the PACT Program

-PACT is a peer to peer program that was developed to facilitate an educational conversation between incoming first year students, upper class students, and graduate students.
-Teams of 3-4 students visit the first year residence halls beginning in September.
-The conversations facilitated by the teams include the topics of healthy relationships, relationship violence, stalking, sexual assault, consent, and campus resources.
+PACT is a peer to peer program that was developed to facilitate an educational conversation between incoming new students, upper class students, and graduate students.
+Typically, teams of 2-3 students visit the first-year residence halls beginning in September, and also hold sessions in the DeNaples Center for transfer and commuting students.
+This year, all new students will be invited to attend sessions in a centralized location, regardless of their residential or commuter status.
+The conversations facilitated by the teams include the topics of healthy relationships, communication, consent, sexual harassment and sexual misconduct, reporting options, and resources.
 This program has existed at The University of Scranton since the 2006-2007 academic year.
 It has received positive feedback from students some of whom have later volunteered to become members of the facilitation teams.

 The Pennsylvania Legislature passed a law in March of 2011 that requires colleges and universities to present programs that address these issues with students.
 The University is proud to have been participating in these prevention education programs long before this requirement.
 The University places a strong emphasis on community and it is hoped that by participating in the conversations facilitated in PACT, students will learn information that promotes a safer and healthy community for all.

-The PACT program is sponsored by the Division of Student Formation & Campus Life and the Counselor Training Center.
+The PACT program is sponsored by the Division of Student Life and the Counselor Training Center.
 If you would like additional information about this program, you can contact the JKWC at 570-941-6194.

 Student Learning Outcomes